msillano/IoTwebUI/DIY ESP3266/Modding switch/README.md

 ![image](https://github.com/user-attachments/assets/bfd57a5a-3507-4ab2-805d-2bc537dfc0cd)

- * A flame detector prototype was built using a high sensitivity IR sensor and a comparator with adjustable threshold using a [module for Ardiuno](https://it.aliexpress.com/item/1005007581633099.html).
+ * A flame detector prototype was built using a high-sensitivity IR sensor and a comparator with adjustable threshold using a [module for Arduino](https://it.aliexpress.com/item/1005007581633099.html).
  * _note: this module is part of a series of [37 sensors for Arduino](https://it.aliexpress.com/w/wholesale-37-arduino-sensor.html) very popular_..
 * The module is powered at 3.3V and its digital output is connected to the input pin of the smart switch.
 * The connection is very simple, three wires in total: GND, +3.3V, DO/IN: basically just one solder (+3.3V).